Italo disco: Eurobeat

-Revival: 1998–present

-A big comeback of German disco began in 1998, when Modern Talking reunited.
-Rete 4 channel in Italy, Hits 24, Goldstar TV, and ProSieben channels in Germany, and the program Nostalgia on Spain's TVE channel started to broadcast Italo disco.

-Several online radio stations, like Radio Stad Den Haag (Netherlands), stream the genre.
-The renewed popularity inspired re-releases and new mixes by many of the original Italo disco record labels.
-ZYX Records has released many new CD mixes since 2000.
-Panama Records and Radius Records have re-released Italo tracks on vinyl.
-Northern European labels I Venti d'Azzurro (Netherlands) and Flashback Records (Finland) have produced unreleased demos, new versions of old hits, and new songs.

-A number of new Italo disco artists have emerged and have been featured on the ZYX Italo Disco New Generation discs: Birizdo I Am, Boris Zhivago, D-White, Estimado, Italove, Mirko Hirsch, Nation in Blue, Siberian Heat, among many others.

-Italo disco is also one of the major influences to the sound of the synthwave genre.
-Synthwave and Italo disco revival artists are often featured on the same mixtapes, playlists, and labels.

 Related styles and legacy

 Space disco

+Space disco is a type of dance music using synthesizers and space-like sounds and themes.

 At least one modern history of "space disco" traces the genre's origins to science fiction themes (outer space, robots, and the future) in the titles, lyrics and cover artwork of dance music in the late 1970s.
 Plausible associations are drawn between the popularity of Star Wars (released mid-1977), the subsequent surge of interest in science fiction themes in popular culture, and the release of a number of science fiction themed and "futuristic"-sounding (synthesizer and arpeggiator-infused) disco music worldwide.
 The most commercially successful space disco tracks were "Star Wars Theme/Cantina Band" (1977) by Meco, and "Automatic Lover" (1978) by Dee D. Jackson, with each song reaching the top ten in a number of countries, including the United Kingdom.

+Even in Italy the Space genre had some followers, including I Signori della Galassia who showed up with glam sci-fi inspired clothes and whose album Iceman is still highly sought after by collectors today.

 Additional examples of space disco usually include the compositions "Just Blue" and "Symphony" (both 1978) of French band Space, the same for the track Magic Fly; additional tracks by Dee D. Jackson during the 1970s and 1980s, and "I Feel Space" by Lindstrøm.